 Becoming a vegetarian is a process you can begin in steps.
 That may be good news if you’re concerned about radical diet changes, which, while many people do, can also be difficult to maintain.
 It is typically easier to transition into a new lifestyle than implement a massive shift in your daily routines.
 Especially when it concerns eating, which is perhaps our most fundamental routine.
-Transitioning to a meat free diet in steps allows you to handle the cravings for meat, which you’re likely to experience if you’ve been a hearty meat eater all your life.
+Transitioning to a vegetarian diet in steps allows you to handle the cravings for meat, which you’re likely to experience if you’ve been a hearty meat eater all your life.
 If you’re less enthused about meat, it’s less of a chore to go without.

 Step 1: Eliminate Red Meat